valentinaborges1/Harnessing-Convolutional-Neural-Networks-for-Accurate-Predicting-Leptospira-Genus-Bacteria-Species/README.md

     * *Affiliations:*
         * Department of Physics, Faculty of Natural Sciences and Mathematics, Escuela Superior Politécnica del Litoral, P.O.
 Box 09-01-5863, Guayaquil, Ecuador.
         * Laboratorio de Dinámica Estocástica, Centro de Física, Instituto Venezolano de Investigaciones Científicas, Caracas, Venezuela.

+# Database
+The database for training and developing the convolutional neural network-based predictive models for Leptospira species classification using genomic data is in the repository as "Database.zip".
+This file contain the 10 species originally used, classified between the discarded and the best performing ones.